consciousmayank/blood_pressure_log/README.md

 In this project I am trying to learn and build
 - Api's via FastApi Python, and
-- An accompanying application, consuming the api's.
+- An accompanying application made in Flutter, consuming the api's.
+As of now the application is for Android and iOS.
+Plan is there to support web platform soon.